dustinfast/pipeobserver/README.md

 # Pipe Observer

-This application is a replacement for the GNU "tee" utility, implemented using POSIX syscalls only.
-It pipes the output of COMMAND1 to the input of COMMAND2, writing a copy of the piped data to the file named by OUTFILE.
+This application is a replacement for the GNU "tee" utility.
+Implemented using POSIX syscalls only, it pipes the output of COMMAND1 to the input of COMMAND2, writing a copy of the piped data to the file named by OUTFILE.

 ## Usage